 1. IN ITRODUCTION 4

 1.1.
 SMART4NZEB PROJECT 4

 1.1.
-CONTEXT OF THE WORK PROGRAM 4
+Context of the Work Program 4

 1.2.
 AIM OF THE DOCUMENT 5

-2. G LOBAL ENVIRONMENT OF THE CLUSTER 6
+2. G LOBAL ENVIRONMENT OF THE CLUSTER б

 2.1.
 GLOBAL AND EUROPEAN ENVIRONMENT OF THE CLUSTER 6

 2.2.
-NATIONAL CONTEXT AND POLICY FRAMEWORK 9
+National context and policy framework 9

 2.3.
 TECHNOLOGY DEVELOPMENT TRENDS IN THE ENERGY EFFICIENCY AND RES INDUSTRY 11

 2.4.
-MARKET TRENDS IN THE ENERGY EFFICIENCY AND RES INDUSTRY 13
+Market trends in the energy efficiency and RES industry 13

 2.5.
 EXTERNAL RESOURCES AVAILABLE FOR THE CLUSTER DEVELOPMENT 15

-3. CI USTER OVERVIEW 16
+3. CI LUSTER OVERVIEW 16

 3.1.
 HISTORY OF THE CLUSTER 16

 3.2.
-CLUSTER COORDINATOR 16
+Cluster coordinator 16

 3.3.
-CLUSTER ACTIVITY AND TECHNOLOGY BACKGROUND 16
+Cluster activity and technology background 16

 3.4.
 INTERNATIONAL ORIENTATION AND POSITIONING OF THE CLUSTER 22

 3.5.
 Cluster members' needs 23

 3.6.
 SWOT ANALYSIS OF THE CONSTRUCTION SECTOR IN POLAND IN THE CONTEXT OF THE NZEB DEVELOPMENT 27

-4. CI USTER STRATEGY 29
+4. CI LUSTER STRATEGY 29

 4.1.
 Mission 29

 4.2.
-VISION 29
+Vision 29

 4.3.
-STRATEGIC OBJECTIVES 29
+Strategic objectives 29

 4.4.
 OPERATIONAL OBJECTIVES 29

 4.5.
-Key Performance Indicators
+Key Performance Indicators 30

 5. A CTION PLAN 33

 5.1.
 AIM OF THE ACTION PLAN 33

 5.2.
 Actions 33

-A ction 1 Conducting the ESCA Evaluation for Cluster Management Excellence certification
+A ction 1 Conducting the ESCA Evaluation for Cluster Management Excellence certification 33

 A ction 2 Upgrading the cluster website as the main channel of communication, knowledge sharing,

 ne etworking and services distribution 33

-A ction 3 Development of new services for the cluster members aimed at boosting their competitivenes. s on
+A ction 3 Development of new services for the cluster members aimed at boosting their competitiveness or 1

-nc ational and European level 33
+no ational and European level 33

 A ction 4 Increasing the recognition of the cluster 33

 5.3.
 Resources 35

 5.4.
 PROCEDURE OF MONITORING AND IMPLEMENTATION PLAN PROGRESS ASSESSMENT 35